 result in UK price plan charges.
 Receiving calls and texts is

-Those who are not interested in the add-on will pay 28.8p a
+If you don't have the EuroTraveller add-on you will pay 28.8p a

 minute to call, 8.9p to text and 69.6p per MB.